mihaicris-adoreme/cordial-ios-sdk/README.md

 ```
 [[PushNotificationCategoriesHandler shared] openPushNotificationCategories];
 ```

-If changing colors of the notification categories screen is not enough to achieve the desired goal the SDK provides programmatic access to customize appearance of the notification categories screen view.
-This can be done by using the `CordialApiConfiguration.pushNotificationCategoriesConfiguration` option which can take one of the two values `SDK` or `APP`.

-In order to enable programmatic access set configuration field `pushNotificationCategoriesConfiguration` to `APP` and call it from `AppDelegate.didFinishLaunchingWithOptions`:
+### Custom screen for selecting push notification categories

+Rather than relying on the SDK to show the default categories selection screen, your application can show a custom screen.

+First, tell the SDK that it should not display the default categories selection screen in `AppDelegate.didFinishLaunchingWithOptions`:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___